The Beautiful Anklet

 Although ankle chains can and are worn all the year round, it is undeniable that during the summer months the popularity of anklets really gets in to full swing.

-The ultimate in accessorising, the anklet, or ankle bracelet as they are sometimes called, are very alluring.
+The ultimate in accessorising, the anklet, or ankle bracelet as they are sometimes called, is very alluring.

 Ankles have always been considered a very alluring part of the female body.
 In Victorian times, it was very tantalising for a lady to show her ankle and they would, very occasionally, be glimpsed under the hem of her long dress or skirt.

-Anklets, along with toe rings, were originally worn in India.
+Anklets, along with toe rings and other body jewellery like nose rings, were originally worn in India.
 They also adorned ladies in Egypt, where the fashion lasted for centuries.

 They were crafted in gold or silver with gemstones for the wealthy or made in leather and shells for the lower classes and continued to be worn until more recent times when Islam regarded them as being immodest.